sacdallago/bio_embeddings/examples/README.md

 ### Light Attention

 Using a light attention mechanism to aggregate residue embeddings for protein sequences we trained supervised models to predict subcellular localization.

+**Noteworthy files produced**:
+ - `la_prott5` creates `per_sequence_predictions_file.csv`

+---

+### Mutagenesis

+In-silico mutagenesis using ProtTrans-Bert-BFD.
+This computes the likelihood that, according to Bert, a residue in a protein can be a certain amino acid.
+This can be used as an estimate for the effect of a mutation.

+**Noteworthy files produced**:
+ - The `protbert_bfd_mutagenesis` protocol writes `residue_probabilities_file.csv` with probabilities for all sequences
+ - `plot_mutagenesis` creates a separate interactive plot for each sequence as html file

+**Note**: Mutagenesis is much slower than embedding, so only use it with few sequences.
+Internally, we have to rerun the entire model for each residue we want to predict, so we do the computation for each residue instead of once per protein.